A Comprehensive vSphere 6.7 Guide

 - Virtual machines that are compatible with ESX 2.x and later (hardware version 3) are not supported

-Meanwhile, if you enjoy the dig through VMware documents, here are some resources you can peruse:
+If you enjoy reading VMware documentation, here are some additional resources to peruse:

 - An in-depth look at the features of vSphere 6.7

 - Determine what VMware products are compatible with your current system with the VMware Compatibility Guide

 - Learn more about vSphere 6.7 Virtual Trusted Platform Modules (TPM)

 - Support for ESXi and TPM 2.0